ggsavin/voting-games/project-book/game-implementation.md

 def __init__(self, num_agents=5, werewolves=1, num_accusations=1, rewards=REWARDS)
 ```

-We allow for a variable number of agents as well as number of accusation rounds before an execution vote.
-We also allow for custom reward values along with [default values](game-rewards)
+The initialization signature aboe highlights the $K$ amount of  accusation phases set to a default value of 1, along with
+a custom reward object that [defaults to the following values](game-rewards).
+These values were partially based off of work done in RLupus {cite}`Brandizzi2021RLupusCT`

 ```{note}
 square root of the number of agents is the max allowed werewolf count given game theoretic advantages for werewolves {cite}`braverman2008mafia`
 ```

-A permutation of roles given the above choice is taken, and assigned to players.
+A permutation of roles (villager or werewolf) based on the initialization values is selected and assigned to the $N$ agents playing the game.

 ### Roles and Phases

-There are only two roles, werewolves and villagers
+We currently implement only two roles, villager or werewolf to simplify the environment for analysis.

 ```python
 class Roles(enum.IntEnum):